kmaida/angular-auth/README.md

 5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Application** options under the **Connections** tab.
 The example shown in the screenshot above uses username/password database, Facebook, Google, and Twitter.

 > **Note:** If using social connections, set up your own social keys! _Do not_ leave social connections set to use Auth0 dev keys or you will encounter issues with token renewal.

-### Auth0 API Setup

-Go to [**APIs**](https://manage.auth0.com/#/apis) in your Auth0 dashboard and click on the "Create API" button.
-Enter a name for the API.
-Set the **Identifier** to your API endpoint URL.
-In this example, this is `http://localhost:3000/api/`.
-The **Signing Algorithm** should be `RS256`.

-We're now ready to implement Auth0 authentication on both our Angular client and Node backend, which provides our API and also serves our Angular application.

 ## Installation